motebus/accounts-sample/README.md

-# Page Hello World
+# Page Connect Accounts Sample

-> The simplest possible Page setup in a hello world page
+> The simplest possible Page setup in a connect accounts sample

 ### Usage